-Mother Refuses To Pay Tutor, Claims He Unprepared
+Mother Refuses To Pay Tutor, Claims He Was Unprepared

 Recently, an incident involving a parent’s refusal to make payments to her children’s tutor made rounds on Facebook.

-The tutor, NUS student Khoo Wei Ping had taken to the social media platform to air his frustrations after repeatedly being denied payment by Ms Haryati Kasim – the owner of a wedding business – who has since taken down her counter post online.
+The tutor, an NUS student had taken to the social media platform to air his frustrations after repeatedly being denied payment by the parent – the owner of a wedding business – who has since taken down her counter post online.

 More information can be found from our coverage of the story here.

-In her post, Ms Kasim had accused Mr Khoo of being an unqualified tutor who was unprepared to conduct lessons.
+In her post, the parent had accused the NUS student of being an unqualified tutor who was unprepared to conduct lessons.

 Her accusations include: